CephalofairGames/gloomhaven2e-faq/index.md

 <p><b>Requires Line of Sight: </b>Mobilizing Measure (1), Dissonant Rhythym (1), Soothing Lullaby (2), Alluring Serenade (4), Captivating Performance (9)</p>
 <p><b>Doesn't Require Line of Sight: </b>Bewildering Instrumental (1), Wearying Chant (1), Power Ballad (1), Defensive Ditty (X), Echoing Aria (X), Ode to the Gambler (3), Thrilling Solo (5), Disorienting Dirge (6), Wistful Wounding (7), Toughening Trill (8)</p>

+<p><b>For the "Replace one -1 card with one +0 Skip moving your character tokens on active Songs at the end of this round" perk, can I choose to apply this effect to only some of my songs?</b> No; it's all or nothing.</p>

 <p><b>How does my second non-AMD perk (Carry a Tune) work?</b> Whenever you play a Song action, it wipes all your notes, even ones that weren't used for that song.
 This perk effectively "refunds" you one note that you didn't need for that song, which would otherwise be wasted.</p>

 </details>